rkzn/open-api-docs/docs/api-application.md

 ## Activating Application

-To activate your application first be sure that your application description field is not empty and it provides good amount of info about your application like what your application will be used for.
+To activate your application first be sure that your application description field is not empty and it provides a good amount of info about your application like what your application will be used for.

 Then contact Spotware by sending an email to: <a href="mailto:connect@spotware.com">**connect@spotware.com**</a>